Hashtag Web3 / Updated

 The Prevention:

-- Use Decentralized Oracle Networks: Use a robust oracle network like Chainlink, which aggregates prices from dozens of independent, off-chain sources, making it resistant to single-source manipulation.
+Use Decentralized Oracle Networks: Implement a reliable oracle network like Chainlink, which aggregates prices from multiple independent, off-chain sources, making it resilient to single-source manipulation.

-- Use Time-Weighted Average Prices (TWAPs): If using an on-chain source, use a TWAP oracle (like those available in Uniswap V3), which averages the price over a period of time, making it much harder and more expensive to manipulate.
+Use Time-Weighted Average Prices (TWAPs): For on-chain sources, consider using a TWAP oracle (as available in Uniswap V3), which averages prices over time, complicating manipulation efforts.

 5. Unchecked External Calls